Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: Abstract

 \section{Abstract}

-This paper addresses writer identification and retrieval which is a challenging problem in the document analysis field.
-In this work, a novel pipeline is proposed for the problem by employing a unified neural network architecture consisting of the ResNet-20 as a feature extractor and an integrated NetVLAD layer, inspired by the vectors of locally aggregated descriptors (VLAD), in the head of the latter part.
-Having defined this architecture, triplet semi-hard loss function is used to directly learn an embedding for individual input image patches.
-Generalised max-pooling is used for the aggregation of embedded descriptors of each handwritten image.
-In the evaluation part, for identification and retrieval, re-ranking has been done based on query expansion and $k$-reciprocal nearest neighbours, and it is shown that the pipeline can benefit tremendously from this step.
-Experimental evaluation shows that our writer identification and writer retrieval pipeline is superior compared to the state-of-the-art pipelines, as our results on the publicly available ICDAR13 and CVL datasets set new standards by achieving 96.5\% and 98.4\% mAP, respectively.
+This paper addresses writer identification and writer retrieval which is considered as a challenging problem in the document analysis and recognition field.
+In this work, a novel pipeline is proposed for the problem at hand by employing a unified neural network architecture consisting of the ResNet-20 as a feature extractor and an integrated NetVLAD layer, inspired by the vector of locally aggregated descriptors (VLAD), in the head of the latter part.
+Having defined this architecture, the triplet semi-hard loss function is used to directly learn an embedding for individual input image patches.
+Subsequently, generalized max-pooling technique is employed for the aggregation of embedded descriptors of each handwritten image.
+Also, a novel re-ranking strategy is introduced for the task of identification and retrieval based on $k$-reciprocal nearest neighbors, and it is shown that the pipeline can benefit tremendously from this step.
+Experimental evaluation has been done on the three publicly available datasets: the ICDAR 2013, CVL, and KHATT datasets.
+Results indicate that while we perform comparably to the state-of-the-art on the KHATT, our writer identification and writer retrieval pipeline achieves superior performance on the ICDAR 2013 and CVL datasets in terms of mAP.